 I want to add my grandchild to the Deed; will that trigger Recordation and Transfer taxes?

 No, deed transfers from parents to a child or grandparents to a grandchild are exempt.
 It is exempt in the other direction as well.

 What about if I add my brother to title?

-The District of Columbia does not recognize an exemption for sibling transfers, so adding or removing a sibling will be a taxable transaction.
+The District of Columbia does not recognize an exemption for siblings on deed transfers, so adding or removing a sibling will be a taxable transaction.

-We recently set up a revocable trust and would like for the property to be moved into the trust.
+We recently set up a revocable trust and would like for the property to be transferred into the trust.
 Will this be taxed?

 As long as the individual transferring the property is also the beneficiary of the revocable trust, there will not be a Recordation or Transfer Tax due.

-Where can I find more information on this subject?
+Where can I find more information on this deed transfers in Washington, DC?

-I want to go ahead and move forward with the Deed change, what should I do next?
+I want to go ahead and move forward with a deed transfer, what should I do next?

 Contact an attorney at Federal Title & Escrow Company (firstname.lastname@example.org or 202-362-1500) and we can prepare the paperwork for you and record the Deed.